PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 2. Consult the Probate Court

 If direct communication fails, consider reaching out to the probate court overseeing the estate.
+Sometimes, information is readily available online through the court's website.
 Executors are required to file documents with the court, including an inventory of assets, a final accounting of the estate, and records of debt payments.
 As a beneficiary, you’re entitled to request copies of these filings to confirm the estate is being managed properly.

 You can ask the probate court for updates or even file a petition requesting that the court order the executor to provide a status report.
 This is a formal way to hold the executor accountable without immediately resorting to litigation.